What Somatic Healing?

 Because when your body feels safe, you can finally show up as the woman God created you to be—fully human, fully alive, and deeply loved.

-Somatic therapy is a research-based approach to trauma healing that focuses on how emotional pain and trauma live in the body—not just the mind.
+Somatic healing is a research-based approach to trauma healing that focuses on how emotional pain and trauma live in the body—not just the mind.

 When we experience trauma (whether “big T” or “little t”), our nervous system responds by going into survival mode: fight, flight, freeze, or fawn.
 If the body doesn’t have the opportunity to fully process that experience, it gets stuck in a dysregulated state—leading to chronic anxiety, depression, irritability, emotional numbing, panic attacks, and physical symptoms like fatigue, pain, or digestive issues.